dads2busy/dads2busy.github.io/dataprofiling/datastructure/_posts/2015-05-05-multipledirections.md

 date: 2012-05-22 16:25:06 -0700
 comments: true
 ---
-Variables in both columns and rows

-e.g. a dataset with an element(column) for each day of the month (horizontal) and an element(column) for 'month' (vertical) note. the messiest and can be dealt with multiple ways according to the needs of the specific analysis
+A particularly messy structural issue occurs when a dataset has variable names in both columns and rows.
+For example, a dataset with an field/column for each day of the month (on the horizontal) and a row title for 'month' (on the vertical).
+This situation occurs most often when the data provided comes in the form of and cross-tabulated aggregate data.